 - Improves our antioxidant status which is protective to the heart;

-- Is a useful treatment for arteriosclerosis, a chronic inflammatory disease characterized by fatty buildup in the arteries.
+- Is a useful treatment for arteriosclerosis, a chronic inflammatory disease characterised by fatty buildup in the arteries.

 Sesame seeds contain phytoestrogens.
-Many have shied away from phytoestrogens because they can mimic estrogen and act as estrogen antagonists.
+Many have shied away from phytoestrogens because they can mimic oestrogen and act as oestrogen antagonists.
 However they possess many powerful health benefits too.
 Some of these are:

-Hormone balancing in women over 50 or those with low estrogen levels;
+Hormone balancing in women over 50 or those with low oestrogen levels;

 Relief and prevention of common menopause symptoms such as hot flushes, low sex drive and bone loss;